 A judgment is to enter (1) that the decision of the local committee, as ratified by the Commission, is in excess of its authority in that it is arbitrary, and not in accordance with the purposes of the Act; (2) that the decision be, and hereby is, annulled; and (3) that a Certificate of Appropriateness be issued allowing the windows as proposed in the application.

 March 20, 1991

-ert A. Welsh, Jr., Justife
+Robert a.
+Welsh, Jr. Robert A. Welsh, Jr., Justife

 The Commission filed requests for rulings of law that are disposed of, as follows: